Last Updated: July 13, 2020

 Right now it’s certain that for the foreseeable future there will be restrictions in place on the number of individuals allowed to be present at gatherings.

-Any gathering number restrictions or occupancy limits are likely to include both your vendors and your guests.
+Any gathering number restrictions or occupancy limits may include both your vendors and your guests, so be sure to check with your venue.
 Anyone in attendance at your event will need to abide by social distancing guidelines as well.
 People are also being encouraged to wear facemasks to help protect each other.

-Each venue is likely to set its own rules once the ban on events is lifted, but all WV wedding venues will still need to abide by the overarching rules laid out by the state government.
+Some events are currently being allowed to take place in West Virginia, but WV wedding venues will still need to abide by the overarching rules laid out by the state government.
 Outdoor wedding venues are a safer option for events right now, as open-air environments have been determined to be less at risk for spread of coronavirus.
-Indoor gatherings may potentially face a stricter guest limitation, and will also probably request that all guests to wear face masks.

 Coronavirus Wedding Alternatives in West Virginia